Bettensor/bettensor/docs/validating.md

 # Guide for Validators

-## Option 1:
+## Option 1: Bettensors Central API

-1. Using the central API created by Bettensor.
-This distributes games from RapidAPI and Bet365 so that you don't have to pay for an api key.
-Just select the option of "use_bt_api" in the setup script, or pass it manually when running validator.py
+1. This API distributes games from RapidAPI and Bet365 so that you don't have to pay for an api key.
+Just select the option of "use_bt_api" in the setup script, or pass it manually when running validator.py.

 ## Option 2: